-Chair yoga is a great way for older adults to get the wonderful health benefits of yoga.
+Chair yoga is an excellent way for older adults to get the incredible health benefits of yoga.
 It also makes yoga accessible to more people.

-Staying seated while doing yoga means that even frail seniors or those who aren’t flexible can safely do the exercises.
+Staying seated during yoga allows even frail seniors or those who aren’t flexible to perform the exercises safely.

-The benefits of chair yoga for older adults includes loosening and stretching painful muscles, reducing chronic pain, decreasing stress, and improving circulation.
+The benefits of chair yoga for older adults include loosening and stretching painful muscles, reducing chronic pain, decreasing stress, and improving circulation.

 It also reduces anxiety, helps lower blood pressure, protects joints, and builds strength and balance.

-We found a fantastic 30 minute routine of gentle chair yoga for seniors that’s free to watch on YouTube.
+We found a fantastic 30-minute gentle chair yoga routine for seniors, available for free on YouTube.

-Instructor Sherry Zak Morris makes the class fun and lively and explains the benefits of chair yoga movements.
+Instructor Sherry Zak Morris makes the class fun and lively, explaining the benefits of chair yoga movements.

-We share customization and safety tips and give an overview of the essential chair yoga poses included in this 30 minute at-home chair yoga routine.
+We share customization and safety tips and provide an overview of the essential chair yoga poses in this 30-minute at-home routine.

 Customize at-home workouts for their abilities and range of motion